|

 Finally I reached the stance shaking and gasping for

+breath and put my waterproof on.
 We were now on the top of the Tepui and huddled under

 the basher sheet, a lightweight waterproof nylon tarp.